 In this EAP model, employers collaborate with external vendors or third-party providers to operate the program.
 The third-party service providers may charge either a set fee or a pay-per-use fee.

-The set fee simplifies budgeting but may entail paying for services underutilized by employees.
+A fixed fee makes budgeting easier, but might mean you pay for services employees donโt use much.
 On the other hand, the pay-per-use fee can lead to cost savings but might prove more expensive to scale up.

 However, businesses are open to more than standard options and can explore tailored EAP requests that better suit their needs and budgets.
 Reliable providers offer therapy services, development programs, certified mental health counsellors, and additional support as required.